 In November 2014, the second phase of Ontario’s Comprehensive Mental Health and Addictions Strategy was released, outlining the government’s plan to continue to invest and transform mental health and addictions supports throughout the province.
 Five strategic pillars were introduced as priorities for the province to improve mental health and addictions within the province of Ontario.
 The priorities outlined in this strategy include: promoting mental health and well-being; ensuring early identification and intervention; expanding housing, employment support and diversion and transitions from the justice system; providing the right care, at the right time, in the right place; and funding reform based on need and quality.
 This report also highlighted the progress of the first three years of the Strategy which lead to many improvements for the child and youth mental health system including: the launch of Ontario’s youth suicide prevention plan, increased psychiatric consultations for children and youth through expanded and enhanced Tele-Mental Health services, and over 50,000 additional children and youth receiving mental health supports.

-Formed in 2014, the Mental Health and Addictions Leadership Advisory Council is a group of individuals from across Ontario who are working to support the implementation of Ontario’s Comprehensive Mental Health and Addictions Strategy.
+Formed in 2014, the Mental Health and Addictions Leadership Advisory Council was a group of individuals from across Ontario who are working to support the implementation of Ontario’s Comprehensive Mental Health and Addictions Strategy.
 Part of the Council’s task is to report annually on the progress of the Strategy and create recommendations to government on ways to improve the mental health and addictions system.
 This initial report from the Council focused on their priorities for the years ahead including: prevention, promotion and early intervention; youth addictions; supportive housing; system alignment and capacity; and community mental health and addictions funding reform.
 The Council also outlined some key recommendations that require urgent attention from government to address unmet needs for Ontario including the recommendation to move on key First Nations, Métis, Inuit and Urban Aboriginal mental health and addictions issues, and also to prioritize investments in supportive housing, youth addictions and promote a culture of quality like in other parts of the health care system.

 December 2015 we saw the first report from Health Quality Ontario (the government agency responsible for reporting on system performance of the provincial health care system) on mental health and addictions within the province.
 The document was produced in partnership with the Institute for Clinical Evaluative Sciences (ICES).
 System performance indicators are used to tell the story of the current state of mental health and addictions in Ontario including: financial implications of mental illnesses and addictions for Ontario, perceived effectiveness of community mental health and addictions services, prevalence of mental illnesses and addictions based on sex and age, wait times, and follow up and emergency department visits for individuals with mental health and addictions needs.
 The report also identifies gaps in information that are preventing the province from understanding issues related to access and quality within the mental health and addictions system.